NativeScript/docs-v7/docs/tooling/testing/end-to-end-testing/e2e-testing.md

 description: Write and execute UI E2E automation tests to ensure that newly added features are working correctly and no regressions are introduced in the mobile app.
 position: 10
 tags: ui testing, app ui testing, nativescript ui testing, automation testing, app automation testing, nativescript automation testing, appium, ui test automation, e2e testing
-slug: automation-testing
+slug: e2e-testing
 previous_url: /testing,/core-concepts/testing
 ---

 # End to End (E2E) Testing

-While [Unit Testing]({% slug unit-testing %}) is used to test an isolated piece of code usually in a mocked environment, E2E testing allows to test your application workflows and make sure all the integration points are working as expected.
+E2E testing allows to test your application workflows and make sure all the integration points are working as expected.
 You can literally test any screen and any workflow of your app.
+It differs from [Unit Testing]({% slug unit-testing %}) by the fact that unit testing is used to test an isolated piece of code usually in a mocked environment.

 If you wonder when to do unit testing and when E2E testing there is a basic rule.
 For isolated pieces of code prefer to do a set of unit tests that are focused on the work this code do.
 Unit tests usually are smaller, simpler and much faster.
 Use E2E testing for any application workflow where multiple components are involved and you want to ascertain they work well when integrated together.
 E2E tests allow to cover flows in the application which are not covered by unit and integration tests.